huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 The way the dependencies are laid out means it’s unclear if the `user` fixture would execute before the `driver` fixture.
 But that’s ok, because those are atomic operations, and so it doesn’t matter which one runs first because the sequence of events for the test is still [linearizable](https://en.wikipedia.org/wiki/Linearizability).
 But what does matter is that, no matter which one runs first, if the one raises an exception while the other would not have, neither will have left anything behind.
 If `driver` executes before `user`, and `user` raises an exception, the driver will still quit, and the user was never made.
 And if `driver` was the one to raise the exception, then the driver would never have been started and the user would never have been made.

-## Running multiple assert statements safely
+## Running multiple assert statements safely {#running-multiple-assert-statements-safely}

 Sometimes you may want to run multiple asserts after doing all that setup, which makes sense as, in more complex systems, a single action can kick off multiple behaviors. pytest has a convenient way of handling this and it combines a bunch of what we’ve gone over so far.